juanluispaz/ts-sql-query/README.md

 }();
 ```

+**Important**: The constructor of a table must expect no arguments.

 ### Mapping the views

 In order to use the views in queries, you need to map it in your system.
 To do it, you need to extend the view class that receives two generic arguments, the first one is the connection class, and the second one is a unique name for the view in your system.